How To Date Abroad: 6 Tips for Dating Internationally

 When you just allow things to be, they usually work out just fine.
 I was lit in the club with my friends one night and ended up dancing with a guy who I thought was so fine.
 We switched numbers and agreed to meet up later that week.
 We met at a bar in Shoreditch and sat and talked over drinks for hours.
 I didn't push up on him and just let the conversation take its course naturally.

 We just talked and I realized how cool he was as a person.
 It never turned into anything romantic and I was happy about that because now he's one of my good friends.
 It's ok to go on a date abroad without any intentions of romance or sex, because connecting with locals truly makes travel special.
+But also if you want to bump & grind, that’s cool too.

 5. Do Your Research